 In these circumstances the company may be prosecuted.

 Corporate legal liability insurance (CLL) can be used to not only defend these claims, but also cover the cost of investigations and any awards or settlements incurred.

 A lot of private businesses are owner managed.
 Directors and Shareholders are often the same.
 Consequently a loss to the Company might also be an indirect loss to the Directors.
 This is one of the main reasons why it goes hand in hand with Directors’ & Officers’ cover.

 Often claims will be made against the company and the company directors.
 This may be because the claimants are not sure who to blame.
 CLL works alongside Directors’ & Officers’ insurance as part of a wider Management Liability policy, to offer companies, their directors, and employees with essential protection from claims made against them for perceived wrongdoings.

 Corporate Legal Liability covers the costs associated with defending claims made against your company for a range of alleged wrongdoings such as:

 Policies generally include:

 Andrew joined the insurance industry after completing college and hasn’t looked back since.
-Having joined the Alan Boswell Group in 2003 as a Claims Handler,…
+Having joined Alan Boswell Group in 2003 as a Claims Handler, he…